ska-sa/katdal/doc/mvf_v4.rst

     Phase gain solutions, indexed by antenna and polarisation.

 ``product_K`` (2D array) — sensor
-    Delay solutions (in seconds?), indexed by antenna and polarisation.
+    Delay solutions (in seconds), indexed by antenna and polarisation.
 To correct data at frequency :math:`\nu`, multiply it by :math:`e^{-2\pi i\cdot K\cdot \nu}`.